Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Males reach adulthood at about 16 years old while females at 13 years.
 Around these years, they’re able to reproduce.
 However, females usually leave their group and join another group.
 Males stay in the group they’re born from.

-Chimpanzees Lifespan- How Long Does A Chimpanzee Live?
+Chimpanzees Lifespan (How Long Does A Chimpanzee Live?)
+In Kibale National Park

-How long do chimpanzees live?
+Some people usually wonder how long do Chimpanzees live.
 The Chimps’ lifespan in the wild is about 15-30.
-However, on rare occasions, some individuals may live over 25- 60 years according to the IUCN.
+However, on rare occasions, some individuals may live over 25-60 years according to the IUCN.

-Note: The average Chimpanzees’ lifespan in the wild is relatively shorter than those in captivity.
+Note: The average chimp’s lifespan in the wild is relatively shorter than those in captivity.

 Those in captivity on average can live for 31.7 (males) and 38.7 years for females.
-Little Mama (oldest chimp on earth), died in her 70s.
+Little Mama (the oldest chimp on earth), died in her 70s.

 Note: Most studies on Chimpanzees’ strength have been based on a chimp trying to move a heavy mass, and then having a human do so.